hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

     output = 'The time {} is {}.'.format(i, post_time)
     print(output)
 ```
-Now we need the timedelta object to get their precise time point.
+Now we get their precise time point.
 Output:
 ```
 The current time is 2018-11-19 10:57:50.
 The time 30 Minutes ago is 2018-11-19 10:27:50.